aspose-total/Aspose.Total-Products/total/en/android-java/conversion/rtf-to-ppsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert RTF to PPSM in Android Apps or Online App" h2="RTF to PPSM conversion in your Android Applications without installing Microsoft Word<sup>&reg;</sup> or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+As an Android developer, you may need to add a document conversion feature to your application.
+This could be for a variety of reasons, such as to make documents more accessible, to make them easier to share, or to make them easier to store.
+Document conversion can also be used to convert documents from one format to another, such as from RTF to PPSM.

+<h2>How Aspose.Total Helps for RTF to PPSM Conversion</h2>

-Are you an Android developer looking to add a document conversion feature to your application?
-[Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) File Format Automation libraries can help you automate the document conversion process in your Android applications.
-In order to convert RTF file to PPSM, you can first use document manipulation API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/) to convert RTF file format to HTML.
-After that by using PowerPoint API [Aspose.Slides for Android Java](https://products.aspose.com/slides/android-java/), you can create a new Presentation, write HTML content in it, and save it as PPSM.
+Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+In order to convert RTF file to PPSM, you can first use document manipulation API Aspose.Words for Android Java to convert RTF file format to HTML.
+After that by using PowerPoint API Aspose.Slides for Android Java, you can create a new Presentation, write HTML content in it, and save it as PPSM.

+Aspose.Total for Android via Java is a comprehensive suite of file format APIs that enables developers to create, edit, convert, and manipulate a wide range of file formats, including Microsoft Office, OpenOffice, PDF, HTML, and many more.
+Aspose.Words for Android Java is a powerful document manipulation API that enables developers to create, edit, and convert documents from one format to another.
+Aspose.Slides for Android Java is a powerful PowerPoint API that enables developers to create, edit, and convert presentations from one format to another.

+Using Aspose.Total for Android via Java, developers can easily automate the document conversion process in their Android applications.
+The APIs provide a wide range of features, such as the ability to convert RTF to HTML, create new presentations, write HTML content in them, and save them as PPSM.
+Aspose.Total for Android via Java also provides a range of other features, such as the ability to create, edit, and convert documents and presentations from one format to another.

+In conclusion, Aspose.Total for Android via Java File Format Automation libraries can help you automate the document conversion process in your Android applications.
+The APIs provide a wide range of features, such as the ability to convert RTF to HTML, create new presentations, write HTML content in them, and save them as PPSM.
+Aspose.Total for Android via Java is a comprehensive suite of file format APIs that enables developers to create, edit, convert, and manipulate a wide range of file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}